Chad ends a defense cooperation agreement with France, its former colonial ruler

 “Deby has been seeking to diversify its security partnerships away from exclusive deals.
 He doesn’t trust (French President Emmanuel) Macron. ...
 He can also not ignore widespread anti-French sentiment,” said Ulf Laessing, head of the Sahel program at Konrad Adenauer foundation in Mali.

-France has maintained about 1,000 troops in Chad, and the statement didn't specify when they had to leave.
+France has maintained about 1,000 troops in Chad, and the statement didn't specify when they have to leave.

 Chad said the decision in no way calls into question the countries’ historical ties and that it wants to maintain relations in other areas of common interest.